 AI Generated Analysis | Feedback

-Mark R. George was appointed President and Chief Executive Officer of Norfolk Southern in September 2024, having previously served as Executive Vice President and Chief Financial Officer since 2019.
-Prior to joining Norfolk Southern, he held various leadership roles at United Technologies Corporation and its subsidiaries for over 30 years.
-This included six years as the regional CFO for the Otis Elevator Company in Asia, and global CFO for both Otis Elevator Company and Carrier Corporation from 2008 to 2019.
+Mark R. George was appointed President and Chief Executive Officer of Norfolk Southern in September 2024.
+Prior to this, he served as Executive Vice President and Chief Financial Officer of Norfolk Southern since 2019.
+He has over 35 years of experience in financial management, strategy, and business development across various global industries.
+Before joining Norfolk Southern, George held successive leadership roles at United Technologies Corporation and its subsidiaries, including six years as the regional CFO for Otis Elevator Company in Asia.
+From 2008 to 2019, he served as the Global CFO for both Otis Elevator Company and Carrier Corporation.
 He also served as interim CEO of Otis Elevator in 2017.
-George is a member of the Board of Directors for Trane Technologies plc and Junior Achievement of Georgia.
+George is on the Board of Directors for Trane Technologies plc and Junior Achievement of Georgia.

 AI Generated Analysis | Feedback